FMSoftCN/hybridos/docs/HYBRIDOS-SPEC-0001.md

 Therefore, the DOM tree does not contain any text element.
 However, the HybridOS JavaScript library will create the text elements if need when we embedded a HybridOS activity in a HTML5 webpage.
-For example, if there is a TextView.
+For example, if there is a `TextView`.

 ## A Sample